 The Illinois Department of Public Health maintains data on every facility-acquired Onset incident rate for Clostridium difficile infections (CDI) and Methicillin-resistant Staphylococcus aureus (MRSA).
 Determinations can be made from the data through the Standardized Infection Ratio where the results of laboratory tests help determine the statistical difference on average between the facility’s rate in the national rate.
 Current hospital safety concerns involve:

 - Facility-Acquired Clostridium Difficile Infections – 23 infections out of 15,326 Patient Days.
-The data reflects the standardize infection ratio of 2.77, which the Illinois Department of Public Health has determined to be statistically significantly worse than the national average.
+The data reflects the standardized infection ratio of 2.77, which the Illinois Department of Public Health has determined to be statistically significantly worse than the national average.

 - Surgical Site Infections – 1 infection out of 174 procedures involving total knee replacement surgery-associated infections.